frederic-perez/AmE-dictionary/data/dictionary.md

 __wastebasket__ _n_ :two::hammer:
 __wasted__ _adj_ :two: __5__ _slang_ Drunk or intoxicated.
 __wastrel__ _n_ :two::hammer:
+__watch (one’s) language__ _idiom_ To speak politely, without using profane, obscene, or rude language.
+Often used as an imperative. _You watch your language, young lady, or you’ll be grounded for the weekend!_
 __watch caps__
 __watch your six__ _idiom_ Your intuitions are correct; the phrase ‘watch your six’ does indeed mean ‘watch your back.’
 It refers to the 6 position on the face of a clock.
 Keep an extra set of eyes on the back of your head. _Dude, be careful man.
 Watch your six._
 __watchdog__ _n_ :two::hammer: _Privacy watchdogs are calling on the Federal Trade Commission to investigate._